golifox/sms_traffic_sdk/README.md

 ```

-## Development
+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/golifox/sms_traffic_sdk.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open-source under the terms of the [MIT License](LICENSE).

+## Contact

+If you have any questions or feedback regarding SMS Traffic SDK, please feel free to contact us via GitHub issues or directly by email at your-email@example.com.

+## Acknowledgments

+- Thanks to the SMS Traffic team for providing the API that this gem is based upon.
+- Anyone who contributes to this project is greatly appreciated.

+For more information please visit [SMS Traffic API docs](http://smstraffic.ru/api).